lib-uoguelph-ca/intro-to-python/_steps/functions.md

 The function takes the `number` and rounds it to the number of decimal places specified by the `ndigits` argument.
 Note that the order here is important.
 The first argument we pass will be used as the `number` argument, and the second will be the `digits` argument.

 The first argument, `number` is and example of a required argument.
 Typically, if any arguments are required they are listed first.
-In this example, we and we can see that it is required because it is listed as a plain argument without any special symbols around it.
+In this example, we can see that it is required because it is listed as a plain argument without any special symbols around it.
 So you could say that arguments are required by default unless specified otherwise.
 In contrast to this, the `number` argument is an optional argument, which is signified by the square brackets surrounding it.

 Another way we could use the round function is by specifying the name of the arguments as we call the function: